Home Art Artists Museums Schools Library

 OVERVIEW

-Seurat’s greatest masterpiece “A Sunday Afternoon on the Island of La Grande Jatte,“ was the beginning of this movement when it first made its appearance at an exhibition of the Société des Artistes Indépendants in Paris in 1886.
-For decades this exhibition remained the main space for the artists to represent their works.
-In 1886, Seurat and Signac were invited to exhibit in the 8th and final Impressionist exhibition, later with Les XX and La Libre Esthétique in Brussels.
-Finally, in 1892, a group of Néo-Impressionist Painters united to show their works in Paris, "in the Salons of the Hôtel Brébant, 32, boulevard Poissonni?re."
-The following year3„4they exhibited at "20, rue Laffitte".
-As an art movement Neo-Impressionism lasted for about five years (1886 – 1891) but didn’t end with Seraut’s death in 1891 and gave a huge impact for the latest art movements.
+Seurat's monumental painting “A Sunday Afternoon on the Island of La Grande Jatte” marked the seminal moment for this movement, when it debuted at the Société des Artistes Indépendants exhibition in Paris in 1886.
+This exhibition became a vital platform for these artists to showcase their works.
+In the same year, Seurat and Signac participated in the 8th and final Impressionist exhibition, later exhibiting with Les XX and La Libre Esthétique in Brussels.
+In 1892, a collective of Neo-Impressionist painters came together to exhibit their works in Paris at the Salons of the Hôtel Brébant, located at 32, boulevard Poissonnière.
+The following year, they showcased their art at 20, rue Laffitte.

 HISTORY

-Signac summarised Neo-Impressionism thus: "According to Seurat, painting is essentially a ‘breaking down’.
-By breaking down one obtains the maximum effect from luminosity, colouration and harmony:
+Paul Signac succinctly encapsulated the essence of Neo-Impressionism, stating: "According to Seurat, painting is essentially a ‘breaking down.’
+By breaking down, one obtains the maximum effect from luminosity, coloration, and harmony."
+He elaborated on this idea with several principles:

-"(c) by the balancing of these elements and their proportions according to laws of contrast, gradation and irradiation;
+3. **Balancing of Elements**: Proportioning these elements according to laws of contrast, gradation, and irradiation.

 CHRONOLOGY